uRHL-tools/git-ssh/README.md

 - `gitRootDir` (optional): Specifies the path the root directory used to keep the cloned repositories.
 I like to keep all of them in `$HOME/git`, but you may use any folder you want.

-- `kNames` (mandatory): A list of all the keys that you may use for GitHub ssh-authenticated sessions.
+- `kNames` (mandatory): A list of the names of all the keys that you may use for GitHub ssh-authenticated sessions.
 Those keys should be previously created and included in the default SSH directory (/home/you/.ssh)
 ## Usage

 First of all, clone the repo